chris-krenz/ec523-lip-reading-project/README.md

  - **LRW_transformer.ipynb**: Transformer implemented on the LRW dataset (only partially functioning; not central to our analysis)
  - **LRW_transformer.pth**: Pytorch state dictionary for LRW transformer model
  - **EC523_Group_Project_LipNET.ipynb**: Old/original version of this notebook
+ - **grid-requirements.txt**: Used to pip install package dependencies for Grid notebooks (if running locally)
  - **req.txt**: Package requirements for the LRW dataset